stevearc/dql/README.rst

 TODO
 ====
+* Select can fetch only specific attributes
-* Select should have 'limit' clause
+* Select returns a generator
 * Count query
 * Select should allow table scans
 * Select should be able to grab multiple items (batch get)
 * Update statement
+* Create should be able to specify throughput
+* Alter table modify throughput
+* Dump schema
 * Parse and run a file
+* CLI allows multi-line queries
 * Select allows an ordering (reverse)
 * Select allows consistent reads
-* Select can fetch only specific attributes
-* Dump schema
+* Insert supports inserting items with different attrs
 * Engine should use table metadata to figure out the index name
 * Support for the 'set' data types
 * More complex "where" clauses (queries limited to QUERY_OPERATORS, scans to FILTER_OPERATORS)